NeuroraSC/Chicken-Disease-Detector/README.md

 ![Screenshot 2024-11-25 105451](https://github.com/user-attachments/assets/e9243ba5-39c7-4921-9011-a6101426b6e3)

 ### Testing
-Show some implementations (demos) of this model.
-Show **at least 10 images** of how your model performs on the testing data.
+The model was tested using the testing dataset to evaluate its classification performance.
+From this evaluation, the model achieved an accuracy of **95.92%**.
+Below are some visual results of the classifications on the testing data.
+Each image is accompanied by the ground truth label and the model's prediction.
 ![testing](https://github.com/user-attachments/assets/5c14a6bc-853e-4f89-ab3b-9ddab8e17d6f)

 ### Deployment (Optional)